HowToDoInJava

 Spring Batch ItemProcessor Example

-Below given ItemProcessor implementation does following tasks:
+For example, the given ItemProcessor implementation processes the Employee records.
+During processing, it does the following tasks:

 • Validate if 'id' field is set.